How much do twins cost compared to singletons? Don’t forget these overlooked and surprising costs of raising twins to better prepare.

 “Find out how much your insurance plan covers your hospital stay.
 You won’t be able to predict the exact amount, but get a range of what to expect.
 You can begin saving now or at least setting aside the amount you need to pay it off.”

 If you happen to formula-feed—whether completely or as a supplement—you’re bound to add more expenses keeping those tins stocked.
 After a complication with thrush, I wasn’t able to produce enough milk for both twins and had to supplement with formula.

 Whether baby food and solids or table food and snacks, food expenses add up with twins.
-Grocery bills and even restaurant outings will usually be an extra cost for twins compared to singletons.
+Groceries and even restaurant outings might be an extra cost for twins compared to singletons.

 I expect that my twins will only eat even more as they grow into voracious tweens and teens and the inevitable growth spurts.
 The upside?
-Once they’re a year old, the extra cost of milk and solids will more than make up for the cost of formula.
+Once your twins are a year old, the extra cost of milk and solids can more than make up for the cost of formula.

 There’s no other way around it: twins usually mean more diapers, regardless of size.

 One way to combat the cost is to use cloth diapers.
 The most cost-effective is using cloth diapers completely on your own—in other words, washing soiled diapers.
 But many cloth diapers also have subscription services that can cut down on the financial burdens.